 Let’s bring back that old Broccoli Cheez Whiz Rice Casserole ….
 Rice, Broccoli, Cheez Whiz, Cream of Mushroom Soup, Onion and Celery make this Classic Old Fashioned Side Dish.
 A pot luck or holiday dinner wouldn’t be complete without it.

-It’s As Old As Me
+Cheez Whiz, It’s As Old As Me!

 As part of the processed food revolution, it brought us a whole new level of convenience, along with a slew of recipe developers who made sure we had hundreds of ways to use this unnatural wonder.
 When I was growing up it’s favorite targets were hot dogs, sandwiches and taco chips.

 Made with Minute Rice, Cream of Mushroom Soup and Cheez Whiz, it was one of the darling recipes of the convenience food industry.
 And it was delicious.
 (Affiliate links have been added for your convenience)

 No Reason To Try and Fix Something That’s Not Broke

-It seemed a little sweeter.
+It seemed a little sweeter than it used to.
 I’m afraid to look at the labels but I wonder if corn syrup is now involved?
 And don’t get me started on corn syrup, that opens up a whole new glow in the dark can of worms.